 A primary responsibility of IQAs is to assure the quality and consistency of assessments by the assessors for whom they are responsible.
-IQAs therefore need to have a thorough understanding of quality assurance and assessment practices, as well as sufficient technical
+IQAs therefore need to have a thorough understanding of quality assurance and assessment practices, as well as sufficient technical understanding related to the qualifications that they are internally verifying.
+It will be theresponsibility of the approved centre to select and appoint IQA.s

-&lt;sup>2 Also known as External Verifier (EV)
+2 Also known as External Verifier (EV)

-&lt;sup>3 The need for countersigning the decisions of EQAs working towards a qualification, applies to England and Wales and not Scotland.
+3 The need for countersigning the decisions of EQAs working towards a qualification, applies to England andWales and not Scotland.

-&lt;sup>4 Also known as Internal Verifier (IV)
+4 Also known as Internal Verifier (IV)